Communication and Media Studies Course Offerings

 COME 322 Business and Professional Speaking

-Study and practice in three areas of communication which most business and professional people encounter within organizations: a) speaking to groups – the theory and practice of clearly presenting information and ideas, b) speaking in meetings – the theory and practice of participation and leadership in conferences; c) speaking one-on-one – the theory and practice of interviewing, job selection and application.
+Study and practice in three areas of communication that most business and professional people encounter within organizations: speaking to groups – the theory and practice of clearly presenting information and ideas; speaking one-on-one – the theory and practice of interviewing, job selection, application and professional relationship-building; and leadership abilities – the theory and practice of effective leadership.
 Prerequisite: junior or senior standing.

 COME 323 Nonverbal Communication